-Landscaped gardens, cascading countryside and perfect spots for a picnic – here’s our pick of the best grounds and gardens to visit now.
+Landscaped gardens, cascading countryside and perfect spots for a picnic – here’s our pick of the best grounds and gardens to visit this spring.

-Whether you’re a lover of flora and fauna, looking for a breathtaking view or simply in search of the perfect location for a picnic, these historic houses all have fantastic outdoor spaces for a day spent getting back to nature.
+Whether you’re a lover of flora and fauna, looking for a breathtaking view or simply in search of the perfect location for a picnic, these historic houses all have fantastic outdoor spaces for a day spent getting back to nature in springtime.

 Explore lovingly maintained and curated gardens, take a long wander through the countryside or catch up with a pal in a stunning location.

 From the Italian-inspired gardens at Ickworth to the symmetrical flower beds at Audley End House, these are our favourite outdoor spots to visit now.

 Prepare for an unusual sight as you approach Powis Castle, as this dominating medieval fortress appears to rise from the depths of a delicate garden.
 The front of the castle is lined with giant sculpted hedges and the gardens fan out in layers beneath it, home to rare shrubs, plants and original lead statues.
 You’d be forgiven for thinking this powerful structure could have inspired the Beast’s castle in Beauty and the Beast.
 The deer park is perfect for a stroll and a spot of photography, while the ‘wilderness’ offers an incredible view of the house and gardens from afar.

 Sunshine-yellow daffodils and purple hyacinths dominate the flower beds at Nostell's grand house in spring.
 If you’re looking for a burst of colour, you won't be disappointed as different blooms and scents evolve year-round with the seasons.
 The spectacular parkland and gardens also boast wildflower meadows and peaceful lakes – plenty of spots to set up for a picnic or dive into a spring read.